18F/cloud-assessment/assessment.md

 # Mission alignment (3)

-Before we apply the SaaS-\&gt;PaaS-\&gt;IaaS-\&gt;Datacenter decision flow, we should first determine if this is something we can wholly outsource, or cease doing entirely.
+Before we apply the SaaS-&gt; PaaS-&gt;IaaS-&gt;Datacenter decision flow, we should first determine if this is something we can wholly outsource, or cease doing entirely.

 |   | Strongly Agree | Agree | Neutral | Disagree | Strongly disagree |
 | --- | --- | --- | --- | --- | --- |